House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Construction worker climbing up to the roof of a building with an extension ladder

-Image Credit: Lisa F. Young, Shutterstock
+Image By: Lisa F. Young, Shutterstock

-Another important tip to follow when climbing the ladder is footing it continuously to prevent its base from kicking out.
+Another important tip to follow when climbing the ladder is to footing it continuously to prevent its base from kicking out.
 Ensure that both sides of your extension ladder maintain good contact with the structure it’s leaned on.

 If any side of the ladder isn’t in contact with the structure, it may result in sudden trips or falls.
 So before climbing the ladder, ensure it’s perfectly leaned on.